-Explainer Video: Cerio Composability Platform
+Explainer Video: Cerio Accelerated Computing Platform

 AI workload diversity makes it difficult to serve all classes of applications with a single system design, putting unprecedented pressure on infrastructure built on a static system model.
 AI applications run on dedicated accelerators like GPUs that need to be deployed inside dedicated, specialized servers that drive up operational cost and stranded resources.